-On arrival in Limpopo we popped into Munnik Village for a look-a-see.
+On arrival in Limpopo Allan and I popped into Munnik Village for a look-a-see.
 It’s a historic railway village that needs restoration.
 Also, the race venue.
 The race, in part, will aid the restoration project.
 We found the Village in a hive of activity, with the friendly locals setting up for race day.
 Taking in the historic buildings and railway line, we snapped a few and continued our trip to Mahuto Lodge, situated in Munnik Conservancy.

 Mahuto Lodge is a rustic venue, ideal for family weekends and large hunting groups.
 Perfect for our overnight stay before race day!
 We spent the evening enjoying a roaring bushveld fire in the boma, having supper, and chatting to fellow racers.